-The theorem implies that we will never run out of new knowledge to discover, and can thus perpetually contribute to the lexicon.
+The theorem implies that we will never run out of new knowledge to discover, and can thus perpetually contribute to the lexicon (job security is assured).

 Theorem 2 (\mathbb{K} is recursively enumerable).
 We will list \mathbb{K} by dovetailing.